-Lots of people asked me to write over timing analysis.
-Though a lot of material is present but still most of the people are not 100% sure about all these concepts.
-I am trying to put few of the things here in a simpler language and hope that it will help (beginner and professional).
+Lots of people asked me to share my experience over timing analysis.
+Even though, a lot of material is already present but still it looks to me that things are not in a systematic way.
+I try my best to put things in a simple and understandable language or say way and wish it helps everyone (beginner and professional).

 What is Timing Analysis??

-Before we start anything at least we should know what exactly we mean by Timing Analysis.
-Why these days it’s so important?
+Before we start anything, it's important to know "what exactly we mean by Timing Analysis".
+Why it's so important these days?

 There are a couple of reasons for performing timing analysis.

-- We want to verify whether our circuit meet all of its timing requirements (Timing Constraints)
+- We want to verify whether our circuit meet all its timing requirements

 - We want to make sure that circuit is properly designed and can work properly for all combinations of components over the entire specified operating environment.
 "Every Time".

-- Timing analysis can also help with component selection.
+- Component Selection: Timing analysis can also help with component selection.

-So I can say Timing analysis is the methodical analysis of a digital circuit to determine if the timing constraints imposed by components or interfaces are met.
-Typically, this means that you are trying to prove that all set-up, hold, and pulse-width times are being met.
+So, I say Timing analysis is the methodical analysis of a digital circuit to determine if the timing constraints imposed by components or interfaces are met.
+Typically, this means that you are trying to meet all set-up, hold, and pulse-width times requirement.

 Note: Timing analysis is integral part of ASIC/VLSI design flow.
 Anything else can be compromised but not timing!